 It’s a new season.
 Eyes on Jesus.

-When you walk into a new season, I pray you too, though it may be difficult, hard, unexpected, and unwarranted, you keep your eyes on Jesus.
+When you walk into a new season, I pray you too, though it may be difficult, hard, unexpected, and unwarranted, keep your eyes on Jesus.
 He knows your beginning, and He knows your end.
 Therefore, only He can bring you through.
 No matter what it looks like, eyes on Jesus.

 Promises for the Journey